GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

 1. Deploy the application

  `gcloud preview app deploy app.yaml`

+1. go to the new default module which will be displayed in results from the deploy.
+It will look like: `https://20150624t111224-dot-default-dot-PROJECTID.appspot.com`

+NOTE - This is not the **default** version - which Google Auth requires (well, you could specify a version in the list of Authorized referrers, but that would be long winded), so, you need to visit the [cloud console](https://cloud.google.com/console) Compute > App Engine > Versions and make your version the **default**.
+Then test using `https://projectID.appspot.com`.
+If your test works, then you'll want to delete old versions eventually.

 ## AppEngine Debugging Hints
 The first thing to do, if you'd like to debug is use the `servlet.log()` methods, they seem to work when other loggers don't.
 Then take control of your GAE instance: